When we say we want everyone on the same page, this is the page we’re talking about.

 - The only major athletic program in the nation that doesn’t compete or practice on Sundays

-- Number 1 “Stone-Cold Sober” school for more than two decades (Princeton Review)
+- No. 1 “Stone-Cold Sober” school for more than two decades (Princeton Review)

 Differentiating Factors in the CES Landscape